-Mortality higher in Appalachian coal mining counties compared to non-coal mining areasMarch 18th, 2013 in Health /
+Mortality higher in Appalachian coal mining counties compared to non-coal mining areasMarch 18, 2013 in Medicine & Health / Health

 West Virginia counties with coal mining activity have higher total mortality rates than their non-coal mining Appalachian counterparts, a University of Pittsburgh Graduate School of Public Health analysis revealed.